branks42/90sTwitterBot/README.md

 # 90sTwitterBot
-Twitter bot that posts a random 90's music video pulled from text file when run.
+Twitter bot that posts a random 90's music video that is read from a text file when run.